University Health Service (UHS)

-- UR Healthy!
-The UHS Health Promotion Office is offering 2 weeks of programming devoted to mental, physical, spiritual, sexual, and social well-being!
+- UR Healthy and Feel Fabulous in February!
+The UHS Health Promotion offers programming devoted to mental, physical, spiritual, sexual, and social well-being in September (UR Healthy) and in February (Feel Fabulous in February)!
 Check the Weekly Buzz and the UHS Health Promotion Office Facebook page and Twitter to find programs, events, and activities focused on health.

 - Educational programs and workshops.
 The UHS Health Promotion Office works with student groups to offer health-related programs.
 If your group would like to co-sponsor a program with the UHS Health Promotion Office, write to email@example.com or call 585-273-5775.

 - Monthly InSTALLment.
 Every issue is filled with health information especially for students.
 Look for the Monthly InSTALLment in the bathroom stalls in the residence halls on campus.
+Each issue is also posted on this web site.
 If you have a question about the Monthly InSTALLment, write to Melissa Kelley, UHS Health Educator.

 - Web-based health assessments and BASICS, a confidential alcohol assessment with Melissa Kelley, UHS Health Educator.